theforeman/puppet-foreman/README.md

 * Fork the project
 * Commit and push until you are happy with your contribution
 * Send a pull request with a description of your changes

+See the CONTRIBUTING.md file for much more information.

+Adding new `foreman::plugin::*` classes is a very useful place to start contributing to this module.

 # More info